KBlansit/kblansit_web/content/post/distributed_training_decorator.md

 **Final Thoughts**

 I hope this post helps make the case for machine learning engineers to become more familiar with more advanced topics in python programing.
 Often time, the emphasis of our field is on developing new and exotic model structures.
 However, there’s a good case to be made that enhancing machine learning organization can be done with well written code.
 There’s a certain aesthetic and pride one can get from developing in a world that tries so hard to break design patterns.
 Not only can we extend logic, we can make code easier to manage, and easier to design experiments.

+I do think there are further things I could do to further modularize my code.
+I certainly could extend decorator logic to extend my functions returning my datasets, so I can automatically create TensorFlow datasets.
+That said, I hope my code example provides an interesting perspective in how to plan for reusable code in machine learning engineering.